My Sugar Glider Is Cold And Not Moving

 3. Bonding and Companionship: Sugar gliders are highly social animals that form strong bonds within their colony or with their human caregivers.
 Lack of companionship and social interaction can lead to stress and health issues.

-See also What Happens If A Sugar Glider Bites You
+See also Where Can I Get A Pet Sugar Glider

 4. Proper Nutrition: A balanced diet is vital for the well-being of sugar gliders.
 They require a combination of fresh fruits, vegetables, protein, and a specialized pellet diet designed for sugar gliders.